havhje/artsdata/mapper_streamlit/landingsside/dashboard_project_info.md

 ## Purpose

 This directory contains the Streamlit components responsible for generating and displaying the main summary dashboard for the species observation data.
-It takes processed data (expected output from the `databehandling` pipeline) and presents key metrics, counts, and top lists in an interactive web interface.
+It takes processed data (expected output from the `databehandling` pipeline) and presents key metrics, counts, top lists, and an interactive time-series figure in a web interface.

 ## Project Structure